joaosMart/fire-smoke-detection/README.md

 of regions (rural and urban) that are possibly being affected by a fire and trying to detect if there is any smoke and/or fire in the image while also predicting the region of the image that has them.
 In order to complete the task at hand it’s being proposed the usage of a state-of-the-art YOLO-NAS model for object detection.
+Recognizing a lot more work has to be done before the model becomes production ready this serves as an introductory attempt to use deep learning as a preventive wildfire intervention tool.